 On the day we visited Moodbidri, we saw rituals being performed in at least 3 temples, telling us that these are living and practicing temples.
 Having said that Guru Basadi and Thousand Pillar temple come under ASI and are protected monuments.

 Architecture of Moodbidri Jain Temples

-Temples at Moodbidri are called Basadi – a derivative from the Sanskrit word Vasati – meaning place to stay.
+Temples at Moodbidri are called Basadi – a derivative from the Sanskrit word Vasati – meaning a place to stay.

 All temples are built using the Beam and lintel techniques – predating them to any influence from central Asia.
 The stone used is ash gray in color.
 Roofs have a local architecture – slanting in red color with Mangalore tiles on them.

 Apart from Thousand Pillar temples, most temples are small and house one key idol of the presiding deity.
 The names of the temples sometimes come from the deity and sometimes from the people who got them built.
 A few Jain temples get the name from persons of Shetty community.